gurksohal/habittracker/Guidelines.md

-# Design Standards
+#Variables
-Variables – use Camel Case when necessary
+use Camel Case when necessary

 | Prefix | Type    | Example     |
 |--------|---------|-------------|